icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

      and especially the Q-frame.
 If you are reading older data, you will likely need the QConverter (see #1)
   #.
 Event calibration and feature extraction.
 These operate on the Q-frame
-     items, calibrating all waveforms, and perorming feature extraction, generating I3RecoPulseMaps, which also live in the Q-frame.
+     items, calibrating all waveforms, and performing feature extraction, generating I3RecoPulseMaps, which also live in the Q-frame.
 Depending on your data, these may not be needed as they could already be done (L2 or higher for example).